Education Laws and Regulations

 3. The relative burdens on the student and their family, and the district of residence.

-3. Once a non-resident student has been accepted to a receiving school for an approved vocational technical program and has been approved by the district of residence or the Department, the city or town of residence shall pay tuition to the receiving school at the rate established by the Department.
-The receiving school shall notify a non-resident student in writing that admission is program specific and that a change in program by a non-resident student will require the submission of a new Chapter 74 Vocational Technical Education Program Non-resident Student Tuition Application.
+3. Once a non-resident student has been accepted to a receiving school for an approved career technical education program and has been approved by the district of residence or the Department, the city or town of residence shall pay tuition to the receiving school at the rate established by the Department.
+The receiving school shall notify a non-resident student in writing that admission is program specific and that a change in program by a non-resident student will require the submission of a new state-designated Career Technical Education Program Non-resident Student Tuition Application.
 The non-resident student is entitled to the same rights and privileges of students who reside in the receiving school district, including the right to remain in the receiving school until completion of their secondary program, unless the student changes their program or moves out of their district of residence.
 If the non-resident student requires additional time to complete the program and a resident student would have been offered the right to continue until completion at the expense of member districts, the city or town of residence must continue to pay tuition for the additional time.
 If a non-resident student leaves the program but returns within one year, the student shall be entitled to be reinstated if that privilege would have been extended to a resident student.
 Schools must pro-rate the tuition if the student attends for less than a full year.

 4. In instances where there is no tuition agreement in place between sending and receiving districts, the Commissioner shall establish tuition rates for the purposes of M.G.L. c.
 74, s.
 7C.
 In calculating and establishing said tuition rates the Commissioner: